Written by:

 The Fair Labor Standards Act

-The Fair Labor Standards Act (FLSA) is another legislative act that provides protections for those with mental health issues.
-The FLSA focuses on wage and hour, including overtime and equal pay.
-For example, except under specific conditions1 in which a mental disability significantly impacts a person’s ability to perform the job, an employer can’t pay you less for doing the same job as a co-worker based solely on your mental health diagnosis.
+The Fair Labor Standards Act (FLSA) is a legislative act that provides protections for those with mental health issues.
+The FLSA focuses on wages and hours, including overtime and equal pay.
+For example, except under specific conditions in which a mental disability significantly impacts a person’s ability to perform the job, an employer can’t pay you less for doing the same job as a co-worker based solely on your mental health diagnosis.1

-Race and ethnicity adds an additional factor when it comes to mental health in the workplace.2 For example, black workers, especially those with lower levels of education, suffer more ill effects than other workers, such as higher reported stress levels and lower household income.
+Race and ethnicity adds an additional factor when it comes to mental health in the workplace.2 For example, Black workers suffer more ill effects than other workers, such as higher reported stress levels and lower household income.
 They may feel discrimination based on more than one FLSA anti-discrimination standard, i.e. race and disability.

 In April of 2019, the Department of Labor (DOL) created resources to help employers comply with federal labor laws, including a mental health toolkit to give employers access to best-practices.3 As an advocate of mental health for yourself, coworkers, or family members, you may wish to download and share this information with your employer.